What are my options?

 You should be aware of this current position before proceeding.

-We are qualified to provide bespoke advice on all areas of retirement planning, both for private and occupational pension schemes.
-We would be pleased to guide you with the objective of achieving greater value either through better terms or reduced taxation.
-The text above is based on our current understanding of legislation which can change.
-Please check that the rules detailed above are correct before making any financial decisions and seek individual advice in your circumstances.
+The text above is based on our current understanding of legislation which, of course, can change.
+Please check that the rules detailed above are correct before making any financial decisions.
+Seek individual advice in your circumstances.
+No individual advice is provided in this document.

 Chapters Financial Limited is not responsible for the content of external webpages.